 County Kilkenny, 1888

-It had to have been magic.
 He wasn’t there, but he was close.
 She jumped out of bed and pulled her shawl around her.
 This wasn’t the first dream she’d had about Donal, but it was by far the most unsettling.
 She forced herself to calm down as she walked into the main room of the cottage.

 Seeing the embers were still warm, she added more peat to the fire and put the kettle on.
 Glad she’d filled it with water the night before, she decided to look through her grandmother’s books while she waited.
-A cup of tea would help calm her nerves…but finding the right potion would be even better.
+A cup of tea would help calm her nerves but finding the right potion would be even better.
 The books were lined up neatly on the shelves by the fireplace.

 As she opened the shutters to let in the light, Riordan jumped onto the sill.
 He meowed once, then landed on the chair by the fire.
 Carefully washing a paw, he watched her set the books on a small table next to the chair.
-He kept washing as she started flipping through pages in the first book.
+He kept washing as she flipped through the pages in the first book.
 Finally, he stopped and looked at her for a moment, then stepped down and touched the book under the one she had opened.

-Riordan jumped down to the floor and rubbed his body against the leg of the chair.
-Then, walked over and stared at the door.
+Riordan jumped down to the floor and rubbed his body against the leg of the chair, then walked over and stared at the door.

-“Yes, I know we need to leave,” Ciara agreed.
+“Yes, I know we need to leave,” Fiona agreed.
 “What I’m wondering is how do we do it without him following us?
 He’s closer than I expected.”
 She sat down on the chair and put her head in her hands.
 “He’ll be here by nightfall.”

 A few months ago, her grandmother had taken sick and the next day, the dreams had started.
 At first, they were harmless enough.
 A tall, blond man with dark green eyes.
-He was very handsome until you looked too closely.
+He was very handsome until you looked more closely.
 Then, one saw the hard set of his mouth and the anger in his eyes.
 When she told her grandmother about the dreams, she found out it was Donal O’Brien.

-“He’s a sorcerer, Ciara,” her grandmother had said.
+“He’s a sorcerer, Fiona,” her grandmother had said.
 “He’s drawn to magic and when he can, he steals it from others.
 Sometimes he charms it away from unwary young witches, other times he seduces them with the promise of more power, but once he has what he wants, he moves on.”

 “I’m so sorry, my dear,” her grandmother had said, holding her hand.
 “I cannot stay with you much longer.
 I’ve taught you everything about healing that I know, but Riordan can still show you a few things.
 Trust him.
 He’s more than just a cat.”